-The Company's agreement with Mr. Wright provides for, and its agreement with Mr. Landy provided for, compensation to the executive in the event the executive's employment with the Company is terminated involuntarily without "Cause" (as defined in the agreement), or if the executive voluntarily terminates employment for "Good Reason" (as defined in the agreement).
-The compensation payable under the agreements is a lump sum severance payment equal to a multiple of two times in the case of Mr. Wright, or one time in the case of Mr. Landy, the executive's annual base salary and targeted base bonus as of the date of termination.
-In addition, following termination of employment, he is entitled to receive life, health insurance coverage (subject to a COBRA election), and certain other fringe benefits equivalent to those in effect at the date of termination for period of 24 months in the case of Mr. Wright, or 12 months in the case of Mr. Landy.
+No-Cause Termination.
+The Company entered into an Executive Retention Agreement with each NEO except for Mr. Newton that provides for compensation to the executive in the event the executive's employment with the Company is terminated involuntarily without "Cause" (as defined in the agreement), or if the executive voluntarily terminates employment for "Good Reason" (as defined in the agreement) prior to a "change-in-control."
+The compensation payable under the agreements is a lump sum severance payment equal to a multiple of 1.25 times the executive's annual base salary and target base bonus.
+In addition, following termination of employment under such circumstances, each NEO is entitled to receive health insurance coverage (subject to a COBRA election, and a periodic cash payment for 18 months), and certain other fringe benefits equivalent to those in effect at the date of termination for a period of 15 months.
+Dr. Kashyap received no such benefits since he resigned voluntarily without "Good Reason."

-The Company's agreements with Messrs.
-Wright and Turner provide for compensation to the executive in the executive's employment with the Company is terminated following the consummation of a "change-in-control" for reasons other than the executive's death, disability or for "Cause" (as defined in the respective agreements), or if the executive voluntarily terminates employment for "Good Reason" (as defined in the respective agreements).
-The compensation payable under the agreements is a lump sum severance payment equal to a multiple of the executive's annual base salary and targeted base bonus as of the date of the change-in-control.
-The multiples are 2.5 and 0.5 Messrs.
-Wright and Turner, respectively.
-In addition, following termination of employment, these executives are entitled to receive life, health insurance coverage (subject to a COBRA election), and certain other fringe benefits equivalent to those in effect at the date of termination for periods of 30 months and 6 months for Messrs.
-Wright and Turner, respectively.
-The agreements require the executive to comply with certain covenants that preclude the executive from competing with the Company or soliciting customers or employees of the Company for a period following termination of employment equal to the period for which fringe benefits are continued under the applicable agreement.
-The agreements expire three years after a change in control of the Company or any successor to the Company.
+Change-in-Control.
+The Executive Retention Agreements with the NEOs provide and the Letter Agreement with Mr. Wright provided for compensation to the executive in the event the executive's employment with the Company is terminated upon or within one year following the consummation of a "change-in-control" for reasons other than the executive's death, disability or for "Cause" (as defined in the respective agreements), or if the executive voluntarily terminates employment for "Good Reason" (as defined in the respective agreements).
+The compensation payable under the agreements was or is a lump sum severance payment equal to a multiple of 1.5 times the executive's annual base salary and target base bonus as of the date of the change-in-control.
+In addition, following termination of employment, these executives are entitled to receive health insurance coverage (subject to a COBRA election and a periodic cash payment for 18 months), and certain other fringe benefits equivalent to those in effect at the date of termination for a period of 18 months.

+Restrictive Covenants.
+The Executive Retention Agreements and the Letter Agreement require the executive to comply with certain covenants that preclude the executive from competing with the Company or soliciting customers or employees of the Company for a period following termination of employment for 18 months.